philipturner/applegpuinfo/README.md

 This is a mini-framework for querying parameters of an Apple-designed GPU.
 It also contains a command-line tool, `gpuinfo`, which reports information similarly to [clinfo](https://github.com/Oblomov/clinfo).
 It was co-authored with an AI.

 Listed parameters:
+- Name ✅
-- Clock speed ✅
+- Clock frequency ✅
-- GFLOPS ✅
+- FLOPS ✅
 - Cores ✅
 - Bandwidth ✅
 - Memory ✅